- Written by Dr.Mehmet Demircioglu

 Cold becomes too much for surgery

 A cold becomes too much when it is more than a small, improving nasal symptom.
-Ask for clinic review before travel or surgery if you have fever, chills, body aches, chest tightness, wheezing, shortness of breath, repeated coughing, thick mucus that looks infected, vomiting, diarrhea, or a positive viral test with ongoing symptoms.
+Ask for clinic review before travel or surgery if you have fever, chills, body aches, chest tightness, wheezing, shortness of breath, repeated coughing, thick mucus together with fever, chest pain, worsening breathlessness, or feeling very unwell, vomiting, diarrhea, or a positive viral test with ongoing symptoms.
 If the symptom is a blocked nose and you are considering cold medicine, review decongestants before FUE because blood pressure and ingredient disclosure can change the plan for that day.

 These signs matter because the operation is long.
 You may be lying still for several hours, the scalp will be cleaned and operated on, and you need to follow instructions carefully afterward.
 If you are coughing repeatedly, feverish, dehydrated, or exhausted, the procedure becomes harder to perform safely and harder to recover from.